Hurricane Preparedness

 Stay Connected

-Our suggestions, do this for the National Weather Service (@NWS), and of course, CBS 4.
+Our suggestion, do this for the National Weather Service (@NWS), and of course, CBS Miami.
 Our handle is @CBSMiami.

 Next tip, conserve your phone's battery